hfridholm/korsord/NOTES.md

 - fix problem with skyrocketing block_count
 I have a fealing that the problem is that singles (1 letter words) don't get restored
 - maybe: remove best_grid

+New bug:

+- sprintf in k-wbase-words.c (uninitialized values) _words_search